misterbuckley/vim-oracle/README.md

 Run `:VimOracle` (or your mapping) to open an interactive prompt.
 The prompt will be pre-filled with context about your current file and line number.
 You can also open a dedicated prompt window with `:VimOraclePromptWindow`.
-If you run this command from Visual mode, the selected text will be inserted into the prompt window.
+If you run this command from Visual mode, the selected text will be inserted into the prompt window and the cursor is placed in Insert mode on a new blank line below it.
 Otherwise, the window is populated with the default prompt for the current filetype.
 Edit the text and use `:VimOracleSend` (or your mapping) to send it to the AI tool.
 The prompt window uses the `vimoracleprompt` filetype so you can define autocmds or mappings specific to it.

 ### Direct Commands